-Surprisingly, when someone with hoarseness comes in seeking a diagnosis, they often try to avoid sounding hoarse during the examination.
+Surprisingly, when someone with hoarseness comes in seeking a diagnosis, they try to avoid sounding hoarse during the examination.
 Naturally and fairly immediately they try to compensate for any hoarseness.
 As soon as their voice breaks or cracks, they stop the vocal task and apologize.
 Then they try the vocal task again, trying not to sound “bad.”
-Internally they compensate and try to produce their best sound again.
+Internally they compensate and produce the sound again.

 For example, the TA muscle and the CT muscle both have the effect of raising pitch.
 The TA muscle is within the vocal cord and isometrically tightens the vocal cord to raise pitch, while the CT muscle is located on the external surface of the laryngeal cartilages and lengthens the vocal cords to raise the pitch.
 If there is decreased neurologic input to one of these muscles, the other muscle compensates at least partially.
 In the case where the TA muscle is not working on one side, a patient automatically compensates by pulling the CT muscle tighter.
 This has a net effect of raising the comfortable speaking pitch when the patient tries to speak with the same volume as before the injury.

-- Patients nearly automatically try to compensate and maintain smooth vibration as much as possible,
+- Patients automatically try to compensate and maintain smooth vibration as much as possible,

 - When an examiner removes compensation, – typically by initiating a change in pitch or volume – asymmetries and gaps become more audible and more visible.

 - Compensation may involve a trade off, one impairment is less bothersome than another impairment.